SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_ssi_master/readme.md

       - Mode 3: Clock Polarity is one and Clock Phase is one.
       - Mode-4: TEXAS_INSTRUMENTS SSI.
       - Mode-5: NATIONAL_SEMICONDUCTORS_MICROWIRE.
     - Bit Rate: The speed of transfer is configurable.
-The configuration range is from 500Kbps to 10Mbps in low power mode.
+The configuration range is from 500Kbps to 5Mbps in low power mode.
     - Data Width: The size of data packet.
 The configuration range from 4 to 16.
-    - Mode: SSI mode/instance can be configurable, it can be configured Master/SLave/ULP Master.
+    - Mode: SSI mode/instance can be configurable, it can be configured ULP Primary.
     - Rx Sample Delay: Receive Data (rxd) Sample Delay, this to delay the sample of the rxd input signal.
 Each value represents a single SSI clock delay on the sample of the rxd signal. the configuration range from 0 to 63.
-  - **DMA Configuration**
+  - **SSI ULP Primary(ULP_Master) DMA Configuration**
-    - Master DMA: DMA enable for SSI master mode. it will interface with a DMA Controller using an optional set of DMA signals.
-    - Slave DMA: DMA enable for SSI slave mode. it will interface with a DMA Controller using an optional set of DMA signals.
-    - ULP Master DMA: DMA enable for ULP SSI master mode. it will interface with a DMA Controller using an optional set of DMA signals.
+    - ULP Primary DMA: DMA enable for ULP SSI Primary mode. it will interface with a DMA Controller using an optional set of DMA signals.
     - Tx FIFO Threshold: Transmit FIFO Threshold.
 Controls the level of entries (or below) at which the transmit FIFO controller triggers an interrupt.
 The configuration range from 0 to 15.
     - Rx FIFO Threshold: Receive FIFO Threshold.
 Controls the level of entries (or below) at which the receive FIFO controller triggers an interrupt.
 The configuration range from 0 to 15.
 - Configuration files are generated in **config folder**, if not changed then the code will run on default UC values.